Home > Digital technologies > Development > Low-code/no-code platforms: the end of developers?

 A trend accentuated by the pandemic

-According to Gartner, the health crisis only reinforces this trend with the need to automate workflows.
-The global low-code development technology market alone was expected to grow by 23 1TP3Q in 2021 to reach $5.8 billion.
-And the best is yet to come the study firm which plans that 80 % of technological products and services could be designed by non-computer scientists by 2024.
+According to GartnerThe health crisis has only reinforced this trend, with the need to automate workflows.
+The global market for low-code development technologies alone is expected to grow by 23 % in 2021 to reach $5.8 billion.
+And the best is yet to come, according to the consultancy firm, which plans that 80 % of technological products and services could be designed by non-computer scientists by 2024.

-Make way for hyperautomation of processes
+Making way for hyper-automation of processes

 The end of developers?